mendix/docs/content/en/docs/developerportal/community-tools/mendix-forum.md

 {{< figure src="/attachments/developerportal/community-tools/mendix-forum/questions_example.png" >}}

-Each question has a descriptive title (①).
-Clicking the question title opens the specific [Question Details](#question-details).
+Each question has the following details:

+* ① A descriptive title (clicking the question title opens the specific [Question Details](#question-details))
-Each question specifies the following elements:

-* The beginning of the question description (②), which is taken from the [Question Details](#question-details)
+* ② The beginning of the question description, which is taken from the [Question Details](#question-details)
+* ③ The type of post (**Question**, **Exchange**, or **Idea**)
-* The category (③)
+* ④ The category:
-    * This is set when asking a question (for details, see the [Asking Your Question](#asking-question) section).
+    * This is set when asking a question (for details, see the [Asking Your Question](#asking-question) section)
-    * Clicking a category opens an overview page that lists all the questions in the same category.
+    * Clicking a category opens an overview page that lists all the posts in the same category
-* The tags applied to question (④)
+* ⑤ Tags:
-    * These are set when asking a question (for details, see the [Asking Your Question](#asking-question) section).
+    * These are set when asking a question (for details, see the [Asking Your Question](#asking-question) section)
-    * Clicking a tag opens an overview page that lists all the questions with the same tag.
+    * Clicking a tag opens an overview page that lists all the posts with the same tag
+* ⑥ The number of votes for the question
+* ⑦ The number of answers to the question
-* The number of votes (⑤), answers (⑥), and views (⑦) the question has received
+* ⑧ The number of views the question has received
-* The name, avatar, and level of the Mendix community member who asked the question (⑧)
+* ⑨ The name, avatar, and level of the Mendix community member who asked the question
-* When the question was created (⑨)
+* ⑩ The avatars of the Mendix comminity members who have commented

+[**HOW TO DEFINE LEVEL?
+CROSS-REFERENCE HERE?**]

 Hovering over the developer name brings up the profile card with theMendix points for the developer: